A R T I C L E S O F A S S O C I A T I O N

 The Company may own real property.

 The share capital of the Company is DKK 71,700,000, consisting of DKK 15,360,000 A shares and DKK 56,340,000 B shares.

 The share capital is divided into shares of DKK 20 or multiples thereof.

-a) Each ‘A’ share of DKK 20 shall entitle the holder to 10 (ten) votes.
-Each ‘B’ share of DKK 20 shall entitle the holder to 1 (one) vote.
+a) Each A share of DKK 20 shall entitle the holder to ten (10) votes.
+Each B share of DKK 20 shall entitle the holder to one (1) vote.

-However, the capital may be increased exclusively with ‘B’ shares, provided such increase is approved by the whole of the ‘A’ share capital.
+However, the capital may be increased exclusively with B shares, provided such increase is approved by all A share-holders.

 The pre-emption right shall not be transferable to a third party.

 Restrictions in the negotiability of shares